quiksand/csv-grapher/README.md

 7. Currently limited to four subplots maximum.

 ## Inspiration & Development
 This is one of those "necessity is the mother of invention" sort of things.
 I was tasked with generating multiple very large xy data sets in csv format, then graphing them in Excel against each other on a super slow computer, then doing it all over again, for days on end.
 It involved much copying and pasting from multiple files, and then really repetitive graphing.
 Those familiar with Excel know that it's cool and powerful, but not always the most fun to work with, especially when the end result is likely to be thrown away after analysis.
 So what did I do?
 What anyone would, of course!
-Spend many more hours automating a tedious but ultimately short-lived task.
+Spend many more hours of my own personal time automating a tedious but ultimately short-lived task at work.
 XKCD summed it up perfectly here: https://xkcd.com/1319/.

 At first all it did was combine csv files in the working directory into one for easier excel graphing.
 (This made the task much less annoying)